-Hundreds of thousands of Algerians march against Bouteflika
+Police use tear gas, water cannon on Algeria protesters

 “We have only one word to say today, all the gang must go immediately, game over”, said Ali a merchant, as other protesters shouted “the people want the fall of the regime”.

-Amid a festive atmosphere, families standing on balconies above the streets cheered the marchers, who shared out dates and water and bought ice cream from street vendors.
+Families stood on balconies above the streets cheering the marchers, who shared out dates and water and bought ice cream from street vendors.

 The army chief of staff, Lieutenant General Ahmed Gaed Salah, on Tuesday asked the constitutional council to rule whether the ailing 82-year-old president is fit for office.